SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/07-optimising-for-parallel-processing.md

 # remove this for your own work
 # replace XXXX and YY with the code provided by your instructor
 #SBATCH --reservation=scwXXXX_YY
+# specify the partition, change to dev on Hawk
+#SBATCH --partition=development
 ###

 command1 &